Pelican is a static site generator, written in Python. Highlights include:

-- Write your content directly with your editor of choice (vim!) in reStructuredText, Markdown, or AsciiDoc formats
+- Write your content directly with your editor of choice in reStructuredText or Markdown formats

 - Includes a simple CLI tool to (re)generate your site

 - Easy to interface with distributed version control systems and web hooks